jrderuiter/geneviz/README.rst

 bridge this gap by providing a basic framework for plotting various types of data along genomic coordinates in Python.

+Note that Geneviz is still under development.
+The API may therefore likely be subject to change and documentation may be incomplete.

 * Free software: MIT license
 * Documentation: https://jrderuiter.github.io/geneviz.